dakhodl/peacemaker/README.md

 Copy/paste that into your Tor browser to view your instance from anywhere.

-Visit localhost:3000 in a normal browser from your main machine for a quicker experience.
+Visit 127.0.0.1:3000 in a normal browser on your main machine for a quicker experience.

 #### Backing up your keys
 Your tor keys are persisted to hidden_service/ folder in the app directly.
 Back up as you see prudent.